panchal-krunal/hogwarts-teacher-schedule-app/README.md

 - /src/redux - all related to redux
 - /src/redux/actions - all actions
 - /src/redux/reducers - all reducers
-- /src/screens - all individual screens
+- /src/screens - Home screen (SPA)
 - /src/components - empty for now, but all isolated components will be placed here
 - /helpers/config - configuration files (Constants)
 - App.js - Navigation